Hirushan-Subasinghe/wordpress-youtube-channel-display/README.md

-# Wordpress Youtube Channel Display
+# Wordpress Youtube Channel Display Plugin
-A lightweight WordPress plugin that displays YouTube channel videos in a responsive grid layout with load more functionality.
+A lightweight WordPress plugin that displays All YouTube channel videos in a responsive grid layout with load more functionality.

 ![Project Banner](Preview.png)
 ![Project Banner](dashboard.png)